f0i/dev/README.md

 - Or you can manually clone any nvim config repo to `./dev/nvim` before building
 - Or skip the nvim setup during init and add it later

-## Comparison to Development Containers

-- Less dependencies: Only docker, docker-compose, git, bash and ssh
-- Easier to understand what is going on:
+## How it works

+Simple, transparent scripts you can easily audit:
-  - Main script is `bin/dev`: ~200 lines of bash, mostly if/else and case statements, no loops
+- Main script `bin/dev`: ~200 lines of bash, mostly if/else and case statements, no loops
-  - Port forwarding in `bin/ports`: ~50 lines of bash, starting a ssh tunnel with `ssh -L ...`
+- Port forwarding `bin/ports`: ~50 lines of bash, starting a ssh tunnel with `ssh -L ...`
 - Docker-compose file: ~20 lines of yaml, defining services and volumes
-  - Dockerfile: ~15 lines, defining the base image and define which tools to install by default
+- Dockerfile: ~15 lines, defining the base image and which tools to install by default
-  - Setup scripts called from Dockerfile or run manually in `setup/`: ~5-30 lines of bash each
+- Setup scripts in `setup/`: ~5-30 lines of bash each

 You are supposed to modify the Dockerfile and setup scripts to fit your needs.